Do I need a permit?

 4) Job-site Inspections

 On-site inspections will be required to make certain the work conforms to the permit, municipal codes and plans.
 Again, you will have access to the expertise of the building inspector to help you with questions or concerns regarding the project, and to ward off potentially costly mistakes.
 The building inspector will let you know approximately how many inspections may be needed for your project.
-Usually a two-day notice is needed when requesting visits.
+48 hours notice is required when requesting visits.

 Municipal Office - 204-736-2255